 We continue to regularly invest into Research & Innovation through which we develop our new services to address industry challenges and actively work with companies developing non-fossil fuel propulsion.

-So, as the world economy emerges from the global pandemic, IRClass is ready as your classification partner to help with advice and guidance to meet the challenges and market requirements of the future.
+So, as the world economy emerges from the global pandemic, IRClass is ready as your classification partner to meet the challenges and market requirements of the future.

 Policy Statement and Corporate Objectives